mckenzielee/Qi-Docs/docs/Filter Expressions.rst

 **TimeSpan Function Examples**

-For the following examples, assume that the Qi Type event includes a field named ``TimeSpanValue`` of type **TimeSpan**:
+For the following examples, assume that the SdsType event includes a field named ``TimeSpanValue`` of type **TimeSpan**:

 -  ``years(TimeSpanValue) eq 1``